FrancisLangit/tic-tac-toe/README.md

 [A live demo of `tic-tac-toe` is available on GitHub pages.](https://francislangit.github.io/bookly/)

-Should one like to run the application on their local machine however:
+However, should one like to run the application on their local machine:

 1. Clone the repository with `git clone https://github.com/FrancisLangit/tic-tac-toe` or download it as a `.zip` file and extract it.
 2. Navigate to where the repository is saved on your local machine and open up its `index.html` file on your preferred web browser.